 If you’d like to come by public transport, it’s a 20 minute walk from the rail station (trains from Edinburgh are roughly every hour on Saturdays) or a 5 minute walk from the 124 bus stop at North Berwick Sports Centre.
 There are pavements and a footpath all the way.

 Registration & Start Times

-This will be online (and potentially for newcomers at the car park) – look for the ELO flag and tent.
-Maps have been ordered including some spares and so we have reopened online entries.
-We will keep an eye on map numbers v entries.
+This will be online and for newcomers at the car park – look for the ELO flag and tent.

 Please select an early start time if you think you might take a long time to complete your course.